smanolloff/svg_drawer/README.md

 SvgDrawer.configuration.update(config)
 ```

-The configuration file should have the following structure:
+The configuration file has the following structure:

 ```yaml
 Arial: